• Digital Nomad Resources

-If you are visiting Hong Kong and wondering which areas are the best to stay I have listed the areas for first-time visitors to Hong Kong.
-Regular visitors may find places further out if it’s going to save money, but for a short-term visitor it’s best to stay in the southern end of Kowloon or the northern portion of Hong Kong Island.
+If you are visiting Hong Kong and wondering where to stay, I have listed the best areas for first-time visitors to Hong Kong.
+Regular visitors may find places further out if it’s going to save money, but for a short-term visitor, it’s best to stay in the southern end of Kowloon or the northern portion of Hong Kong Island.

 Kowloon

-Kowloon is the northern part of Hong Kong that is connected to the mainland.
-The best place to stay in Kowloon is in Tsim Sha Tsui, which near Victoria Harbour.
-It’s from here that you see the magnificent view of the Hong Kong skyline across the water.
+Kowloon includes the northern part of Hong Kong, on the mainland across Victoria Harbour.
+The best place to stay in Kowloon is in Tsim Sha Tsui.
+This is the area near Victoria Harbour, and it’s from here that you see the famous view of the Hong Kong skyline across the water.

-The main road in Tsim Sha Tsui is Nathan Road, which is served by two metro stations and several buses.
+The main road in Tsim Sha Tsui is Nathan Road, which is served by the metro line that goes to Hong Kong Island.

-Kowloon has better options for budget accommodation, and 5-star accommodation arguably have the best views of Hong Kong.
+The Kowloon side of the harbour has better options for budget accommodation, and the 5-star hotels arguably have the best views of Hong Kong.

 Budget (1-2 Stars)